 Nuts & Bolts of Finding Research Opportunities

-During week three, Undergraduate Research & Fellowships Mentoring (URFM) will introduce students to the Penn State research database and how to find opportunities for research at Penn State.
+During week four, Undergraduate Research & Fellowships Mentoring (URFM) will introduce students to the Penn State research database and how to find opportunities for research at Penn State.

-A faculty research panel will join the week four meeting to answer students' questions about how to communicate with potential research mentors.
+A faculty research panel will join the week five meeting to answer student's questions about how to communicate with potential research mentors.

 Exploring Your Research Knowledge

 Career Services will introduce students to the informational interview and how to make connections within the Penn State community for week six.